 By Steven DeMille, LCMHC

 In fall of 1999 I came across an advertisement for a job as a guide at a wilderness therapy program.
-I was quite interested; at the time I was working road construction in the Las Vegas heat.
+I was quite interested at the time.
+I was working road construction in the Las Vegas heat.
 After minimal consideration, I moved to Southern Utah and took a job as a field guide.
-I quickly saw the impact that treatment in a wilderness setting had on adolescents.
-I experienced adolescents grow in self-confidence and competence.
+I quickly saw the impact that treatment in a wilderness setting had on teenagers.
+Teenagers grew in self-confidence and competence.
 I experienced them develop healthy life goals and make healthy lifestyle decisions.
 They became more aware of themselves and others.
-They stopped trying to defeat structure and started embracing structure, rules and boundaries.
+They stopped trying to defeat structure and started embracing structure, rules, and boundaries.
 The list of changes could go on.

 After years of witnessing the impact of treatment in a wilderness program I wanted to share this with others.
 This became the seed that grew into my current interest in research.
-I understood that one of the most effective ways to show others the impact of treatment was through conducting research.
-I am now the Research Director for RedCliff Ascent and work to educate others on the importance of collecting data to support claims that “our program works.”
+I understood that one of the most effective ways to show others the impact of treatment was through conducting research, which led me to become the Research Director for RedCliff.
+I am now the Executive Director for RedCliff Ascent and work to educate others on the importance of collecting data to support claims that “our program works.”

-As part of RedCliff Ascent’s ongoing commitment to providing quality treatment, we continue to conduct research with students and their families during and after the treatment process.
-Much of the success at RedCliff is due to students and families participation in this research, and their contribution to the legacy of research-informed treatment at RedCliff.
+RedCliff has an ongoing commitment to provide quality treatment.
+As we do so, we continue to conduct research with students and their families during and after the treatment process.
+Much of the success at RedCliff is due to students and families participation in this research.
+As well as their contribution to the legacy of research-informed treatment at RedCliff.

-Thank you to everyone who has participated with us over the last fifteen years, and to those who continue to do so.
-Your support of RedCliff’s effort to provide the highest quality services also helps answer future parents when they ask “does your program work?”
+Thank you to everyone who has participated with us over the last twenty-five years.
+And thank you to those who continue to do so.
+Your support of RedCliff’s effort to provide the highest quality services also helps future parents when they ask “does your program work?”